GusMuche/homebridge-zipabox-platform/README.md

 ## Alarm - Security system

 ### Alarm configuration
 To configure an alarm, you must specify the UUID of the partition that you want to follow (not the device or sensor).
-Also the pin of the user is necessary to permit access to change the alarm (see next point).
+Also the pin of the user is necessary to permit access to change the alarm (see next point).<br>
 To find the uuid of the partitions, you muss go to the API website after connection to your my.zipato.com deskboard.
 Use the alarm/partitions/ request.<br>
 ![Find alarm partitions uuid](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/alarmUUID.png?raw=true)<br>

 ### Pin missing for Alarm
 The pin parameter muss be set on the platform, not the accessory.
 Only one user with one pin can be used.
-In case of missing PIN parameter for a Alarm accessory, the plugin send a log warning, change the type to "switch" and add an info in the name.
+In case of missing PIN parameter for a Alarm accessory, the plugin send a log warning, ~~change the type to "switch" and add an info in the name.~~

 ### Select night or home status
 Homekit can return "Night" status or "Home" status for an "Perimeter only alarm".
 Zipato can only have one of the both.
-To choose if the homebridge should return Night or Home, the user has to select nightMode = true if the system has to return Night.
+To choose if the homebridge should return Night or Home, the user has to select nightMode = true if the system has to return Night.<br>
 Home mode is selected has default.

 ## Troubleshoting